Aslenta/FF9-PSX-CSR-No-cards/README.md

 Theses patches are for NTSC disc images for the intended purpose of speedrunning

 Greatest Hits discs boot up with "Square Enix U.S.A.
 Inc."
-<br>Black label discs boot up with "Square Electronic Arts L.L.C."
+<br>Black Label discs boot up with "Square Electronic Arts L.L.C."
 <br>If you get a warning message when applying the PPF, you have probably used the wrong PPF for your disc image

 I would recommend keeping backup copies of your original disc images